GUC-Notes/CS4-notes/README.md

 }

 ```

 Class Cast Exceptions are thrown when you try to cast a parent into it's child. (thrown in run time)
+**Note:** Unchecked exceptions such as ArithmeticException , nullpointerException and RuntimeException needn't be declared in method signature.

 ## Abstraction

 The abstract methods in any abstract class must be defined once the subclass is not Abstract.
 Meaning that if an abstract class extends another abstract one you cannot have a body for the method in either class :)